Class WApplication

 By passing an empty locale, the default locale is chosen.

-When the locale is changed, refresh() is called, which will resolve the strings of the current user-interface in the new locale.
+By default, when the locale is changed, refresh() is called, which will resolve the strings of the current user-interface in the new locale.
+This can be changed by having the doRefresh parameter set to false.

 At construction, the locale is copied from the environment (WEnvironment.getLocale()), and this is the locale that was configured by the user in his browser preferences, and passed using an HTTP request header.